2.3 Concentration Ratio

 In the above equation, Cgeo is called the geometric concentration ratio.
 It is easy to use, as the areas of the devices are known, although it is adequate only when the radiation flux is uniform over the aperture and over the receiver.
 Also, please note that for some imaging concentrators, the area of the available receiver surface can be different from the area of the image produced by the concentrator on the receiver.
 So, if the image does not cover the entire surface of the receiver, we need to use the image area to estimate the concentration ratio.

-The concentration ratio can be also represented by the energy flux ratio at the aperture and at the receiver.
+The concentration ratio can also be represented by the energy flux ratio at the aperture and at the receiver.
 In this case, it is termed optical concentration ratio Copt (or flux concentration ratio) and can be directly applied to thermal calculations.

 In case the ambient energy flux over the aperture (insolation) and over the receiver (irradiance) is uniform, the geometric and optical concentration ratios are equal (Cgeo = Copt).